PrintStructor/klipper-toolchanger-extended/docs/atom-reference.md

 - Homing and bed mesh use Beacon as the **global Z reference**.
 - The toolchanger macros automatically apply:
-  - the **per‑tool XY offsets** stored in each `Tn.cfg`,
+  - the **per-tool XY offsets** stored in `printer.cfg`,
-  - and the **per‑tool Z offsets** measured with Beacon.
+  - and the **per-tool Z offsets** measured with Beacon.
-- You can re‑run:
+- You can re-run:
-  - NUDGE‑based XY calibration after mechanical changes (tool swap, dock adjustment),
+  - NUDGE-based XY calibration after mechanical changes (tool swap, dock adjustment),
-  - Beacon‑based Z calibration whenever nozzles or build plates change,
+  - Beacon-based Z calibration whenever nozzles or build plates change,

 without having to rebuild the entire setup from scratch.

-The result is a repeatable calibration chain that keeps all tools aligned in XY and Z, while still allowing you to treat each tool as a proper first‑class reference when needed.
+The result is a repeatable calibration chain that keeps all tools aligned in XY and Z, while still allowing you to treat each tool as a proper first-class reference when needed.